ottenhoff/drupal-lti_tool_provider/README.txt

 Course to Group Mapping
-If you have the Drupal Organic Groups installed (7.x-2.x only, 7.x-1.x not supported), LTI Tool Provider will allow you to map LMS courses identified by the LMS context_label, to a group type i.e. bundle.
+If you have the Drupal Organic Groups installed (7.x-2.x only, 7.x-1.x not supported), LTI Tool Provider OG submodule will allow you to map LMS courses identified by the LMS context_label, to a group type i.e. bundle.
 The context_label can be mapped to the group title or any other text field available on the group bundle.
 Optionally groups may be auto-provisioned when a user with the required mapped role, performs an LTI launch.
 This user becomes the Group owner.
-If a field other than title is chosen for context_label, the context_title is mapped to the group title when provisioning.
+The context_id, context_label, context_title and context_type are available to map to any text fields in the provisioned group entity.

 Group Roles
 If Course/Group mapping is configured, you may map any of the LMS roles to Group